character0/Challenges/README.md

 argument, the application will process the sample data files from Imply, kept in the ./conf folder of the app.
 If the application is not able to determine the provided argument as a valid File path, the application will exit.

-To further simplify execution, a Windows and Unix script are also provided to execute the application via standalone mode.
+To further simplify execution, a Windows and Unix script are provided to execute the application via standalone mode.
-In the ./app folder, the respective DataSourceCompaction scripts will execute the gradle commands below.
+In the project's root folder, the respective DataSourceCompaction scripts will execute the gradle commands below.

 The application will output logging into the console only.
 There is no external logging kept for the application.

 Files that have been processed will remain and generated .csv files will be timestamped, creating a new file on each execution.

 ## Standalone Execution
-To execute the application to process the sample files in the ./conf folder, run this command in the base folder of the project where the gradlew scripts live.
+To execute the application to process the sample files in the ./conf folder, run this command in the projects root folder where the gradlew scripts live.
 ```base
 .\gradlew run